pushsinha/TmNerSa/code/Ner/README.txt

 -Alternatively there exists an NER project at ‘https://github.com/glample/tagger’ which can be used with the existing ‘english’corpora to tag both articles’ and comments’ data.
 But before using it, make sure a C++ compiler exists in your machine without which the performance will be severely degraded.

 -Using the above project we get tagged data as ‘atags.txt’ (article tags) and ‘ctags.txt’ (comments tag).
-Further, using ‘TmNerSa/code/Ner/taggerPy/ner_clean_tab.py’ the generated tagged data is cleaned and kept in the form of csv files ‘TmNerSa/code/Ner/taggerPy/atags.csv’(article tags) and ‘TmNerSa/code/Ner/taggerPy/ctags.csv’(comment tags).
+Further, using ‘TmNerSa/idata/ner_clean_tab.py’ the generated tagged data is cleaned and kept in the form of csv files ‘TmNerSa/idata/atags.csv’(article tags) and ‘TmNerSa/idata/ctags.csv’(comment tags).

--For doing the first visualization (Figure 9, Figure 10, Figure 11) to get the top named entities ‘TmNerSa/code/Ner/taggerPy/ner_final.py’ is used with ‘atags.csv’(article tags) and ‘ctags.csv’(comment tags) as input files.The top entities in articles(Figure 9), comments(Figure 10), as well as the overlapping entities(Figure 11), in these two are displayed.
-The python file generates an output file (‘TmNerSa/code/Ner/taggerPy/ne_overlap.csv’) which contains the overlapping entities in both articles and comments.
+-For doing the first visualization (Figure 9, Figure 10, Figure 11) to get the top named entities ‘TmNerSa/code/Ner/taggerPy/ner_final.py’ is used with ‘TmNerSa/idata/atags.csv’(article tags) and ‘TmNerSa/idata/ctags.csv’(comment tags) as input files.The top entities in articles(Figure 9), comments(Figure 10), as well as the overlapping entities(Figure 11), in these two are displayed.
+The python file generates an output file (‘TmNerSa/idata/ne_overlap.csv’) which contains the overlapping entities in both articles and comments.

--For the second visualization (Figure 12) use ‘TmNerSa/code/Ner/taggerPy/common_author.py’ with ‘TmNerSa/code/Ner/taggerPy/ne_overlap.csv’ as input.
+-For the second visualization (Figure 12) use ‘TmNerSa/code/Ner/taggerPy/common_author.py’ with ‘TmNerSa/idata/ne_overlap.csv’ as input.
 This visualization uses plotly as well as PCA, KMeans from SciKit learn.
 It displays the similar authors who mostly use the common entities in their texts.
 Any number / any type  of entity can be given for any desired visualizations.